 Chat at thehotline.org

-Learn more about how survivors can stay safe during the COVID-19 pandemic by clicking here.
+Learn more about how survivors can stay safe during the COVID-19 pandemic.

 Providing students simple access to eBooks during complicated times.
 In collaboration with the academic publishing community, RedShelf is providing students with free, convenient access to their learning materials.

 VitalSource Helps supports students at semester-calendar schools who may have lost access to course materials due to their campus moving online to prevent the spread of COVID-19.
 Students and instructors at impacted 2 and 4-year non-profit institutions in the U.S. and Canada can now access an expansive catalog of etexts, through May 25, 2020 in the US and April 30, 2020 in Canada, at no charge.

 Students simply log into the VitalSource Bookshelf app using their school email address and can then find and view course materials from participating publishers via VitalSource’s Explore capabilities within Bookshelf.
 For more information click .